SoftUni-Internal/interactive-content/EN/02-Methods/09-Summary.md

   }
 }
 ```
-- Methods can **return a value** or nothing - `void`
+- Methods could **return a value**, if they do not they are of type: `void`

-- You can **overload** methods by declaring a new method with the same name but a different type or number of parameters
+- You can **overload** methods by declaring a method of the same name but different data types or number of parameters

-- The call stack - stores information about the active methods and the point where execution should return to after a method completes its task
+- The **call stack** - stores information about the active methods and the point where execution should return to after a method finishes running

 ## In the next lesson, you will learn: